orechelsea/Lady-Pink-s-Todo-App2/README.md

 <img src="doc-assets/screenshots/Responsiveimage1.png" width="100%" height="100%">

-A full-stack project built using the Django framework with; Python, JavaScript, HTML and CSS.
-I aim to create a functional blog website for users to get their life organised with a todo list app.
+A full-stack project built using the Django framework with Python, JavaScript, HTML and CSS.
+The aim was to create a functional website for users to get their life organised with a todo list app.

 # ABOUT